jonyeasyrider/ToDo/README.md

 This application was deployed on the remote machine by creating SSH keys and using "ansible-playbook -i inventory.yaml playbook_ToDo_ALL.yml" which files are attached in the repository.

-As an improvement it should be modified the usage from root to other user.
+As an improvement it should be modified the usage from root to some other user.

 Contributing
 ------------